softwareconstruction240/softwareconstruction/instruction/syllabus/syllabus.md

 See the [late policy](../late-policy/late-policy.md) instruction for a full description of the policy.

+## Accommodations

+In order to receive accommodations beyond the existing late policy you must complete a [Request for Accommodation](https://forms.gle/8RsmDmUntnUC9tZW7) before the due date of the deliverable or exam.
+This applies for those who have university approved accommodations and for those who experience difficulties that are outside their control such as sickness, injury, or disaster.
+When you submit your assignment, make sure you leave a comment for the TA that you have applied for an accommodation.
+The TA will then verify the request and modify the late penalty appropriately.

+1. Submit a request for each assignment you are seeking accommodations for.
+1. Make a comment when you submit so that the TA knows you applied for an accommodation.

 ## Resubmissions

 When you work on a deliverable you should follow this basic pattern: